toluna-terraform/terraform-aws-dynamodb/README.md

 ## Parameters
 `billing_mode = PROVISIONED | PAY_PER_REQUEST`

-`PROVISIONED` is for custom provisioning, and `PAY_PER_REQUEST` is for on-demand provisioning.
+PROVISIONED is for custom provisioning.
+PAY_PER_REQUEST is for on-demand provisioning.

-certain parameters like read_capacity, etc., are applicable only for `PROVISIONED billing_mode`
+certain parameters like read_capacity, etc., are applicable only for PROVISIONED billing_mode

-## Toggles
+### Toggles
 #### Backup, Restore and Initial DB flags:
 ```yaml
 backup_on_destroy     = boolean (true/false) default = true